|Chance of rainfall within district|

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, the south Pacific, the southeast Pacific, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, the south Pacific, the southeast Pacific, South America, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 5 September to 9 September, 9 September to 13 September, and 16 September to 20 September.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 2 November to 6 November, 14 November to 18 November, and 28 November to 2 December.
 Rain events originating in the tropics and moving south are possible about 5 November to 9 November, 10 November to 14 November, and 15 November to 19 November.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.